bamless/jstar/README.md

  - **Easy to use**.
 The API is contained in a single header file and employs a stack based approach similar to the one of LUA, freeing the user from the burden of keeping track of memory owned by the language.
- - **Fully OOP**.
+ - **Fully object oriented**.
 The language is fully class based.
 Every entity, from numbers to class instances, is an object in **J\*** and exceptions are used for signaling errors.
  - **Fast**.
 Low memory footprint and efficient implementation make **J\*** competitive in the class of dynamic scripting languages.